yogiwisesa/money-parser/README.md

 ## How to run:
 1. `npm install`

-2. `npm start`
+2.A. `npm start`
 3. New tab will be opened.
 If not, open [http://localhost:3000](http://localhost:3000)
 4. Type in the text input with any rupiah value
-5. Input text border will become red if the input value isn't valid
+5. Input text border will become red if the input value isn't valid, and you can't calculate the denomination and a modal will be shown
 6. If the input valid you can press enter or click the calculate button to see the denominations

+2.B. `npm test` or `npm test TEST_FILE_NAME` to run unit tests Up and running demo: [Now](https://money-parser.yogiwisesa.now.sh)
 ## Available Scripts

 In the project directory, you can run: